bmshin94/neverclick/README.md

 ### Does Neverclick work with non-English languages?

 Yes.
-By default the hint labels use your keyboard's language but you can change it in the settings.
+Hints use your keyboard's language.
 The settings UI itself is English-only for now.

+### Does it support Dvorak?

+Yes.
+Dvorak, Colemak, and other alternative keyboard layouts are natively supported, as long as the layout is set in Windows.

 ### Is there a portable version?